 I hear countless people walk through our doors this time of year, take a deep breath, and sigh.
 Then they head for the plants.
 When asked if they need help or if they have questions, most just shake their heads and say that they just need a little bit of spring to help get their gardening fix.
 Indoor gardening can help people get through the winter doldrums, and in cases where people don't have a yard, it is the only option.
 Besides winter therapy, houseplants have many other benefits.
 Not only do houseplants clean the air, but they also brighten dark corners and provide color, texture and interest to your home.

 WarmthSince most houseplants are tropical, temperatures are important.
 Most of our homes are warm enough (although cooling it off by a few degrees at night would actually help our little green friends).
 Most common houseplant dislike hot and dry conditions.
 They prefer a cooler, moister condition than is typical in our homes.
 Tropical areas tend to be warm and humid during the day, and much cooler at night.
 Our homes tend to keep roughly the same temperatures during the day and night, and with our methods of heating, the air tends to be much drier than most plants need.
-If you have a thermostat that allows you to settings, drop the temperature about 10 degrees at night and you will find some plants will reward you for it.
-For example, Phalenopsis (or Moth) Orchids tend to bloom with short days and cooler nights!
+Dropping the temperature as much as 10 degrees at night and you will find some plants will reward you for it.
+For example, Phalaenopsis (or Moth) Orchids tend to bloom with short days and cooler nights!

 LightPlants need light, but different plants have different requirements.
 Try to match indoor plants to the environmental condition of your home.
 There are 3 key aspects of light to keep in mind: Intensity, Duration and Quality.